ebd622/splunk/core_certified_power_user/README.md

     * Use the fieldformat command to format field values

   * Filtering with where
+    * Use the where command to filter results
+    * Use wildcards with the where command
+    * Filter fields with the information functions, isnull and isnotnull

 * Result Modification ([course](https://www.splunk.com/en_us/training/courses/result-modification.html))
 * Correlation Analysis ([course](https://www.splunk.com/en_us/training/courses/correlation-analysis.html))